ChristopherAndrewTopalian/CATopalian_Science_Electromagnetism/src/magnetic_south_pole_is_inside_earth/magnetic_south_pole_is_inside_earth_b.md

 ---

-*Tutorial: Positional Inclination on the Flat Earth Plane*
+*Positional Inclination on the Flat Earth Plane*

 ---